 Let's take a look at further examples of how we can use this new feature of Mockito.

-Further Examples To Mock Constructors
+Further Examples to Mock Java Constructors with Mockito

 First, let's come back to the scope of mocking the object construction.
 Whenever we use the try-with-resources

-(which is highly recommended for this use case) construct, every constructor call inside this block is mocked.
+(highly recommended for this use case) construct, every constructor call inside this block is mocked.
 Any object creation before or after returns a real instance:

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 | class PaymentProcessorTest { @Test void mockObjectConstruction() { // a real object of the PaymentProcessor is returned System.out.println(new PaymentProcessor().chargeCustomer("42", BigDecimal.valueOf(42))); try (MockedConstruction<PaymentProcessor> mocked = mockConstruction(PaymentProcessor.class)) { // every object creation is returning a mock from now on PaymentProcessor paymentProcessor = new PaymentProcessor(); when(paymentProcessor.chargeCustomer(anyString(), any(BigDecimal.class))).thenReturn(BigDecimal.TEN); assertEquals(BigDecimal.TEN, paymentProcessor.chargeCustomer("42", BigDecimal.valueOf(42))); } // a real object of the PaymentProcessor is returned System.out.println(new PaymentProcessor().chargeCustomer("42", BigDecimal.valueOf(42))); } } |